 As the world shifts to a temporary period of remote work, many recruiters are likely to look beyond their own cities or countries to fill talent gaps.
 Competition for the best talent is tight, and global workforces are becoming the norm for many of the world’s most successful companies.
-If you aren’t already, now is the time to begin posting to international job boards in 2021.
+If you aren’t already, now is the time to begin posting to international job boards.

 Hiring global talent is the most effective way to diversify your workforce, which leads to a whole slew of benefits for your company and co-workers.
 But attracting global talent and starting an international job search is easier said than done.